19 Ways to Use Hemp and Marijuana That You Never Expected

 To Fix Pipes

 Hemp is a great way to fill and fix piping.
 How?
 Apply a paste to the thread of the pipe, then use a loosened piece of hemp that is roughly 3-4 inches long and use it to fill in the grooves.
-Keep going until the grooves are filled, and then cover the hemp in another layer of paste in order to lubricate it.
+Keep going until the grooves are filled, and then cover the hemp in another layer of paste to lubricate it.
 Now you have created a system that will prevent water from leaking out of your pipes!

 To Make Paper